woodenclock/tp/docs/DeveloperGuide.md

 ### Command Package
 The `Command` components can be found within the `Command` package.

 ![Command Sequence Diagram](images/AddSequenceDiagram.png)
+The above sequence diagram depicts how WildWatch executes an `add` command.

 ### EntryList Package
 The `EntryList` class can be found within the `Entry` package.